 The Consumer Product Safety Commission (CPSC) regulates children's toys under the Federal Hazardous Substances Act (FHSA) and the Consumer Product Safety Act (CPSA).
 FHSA covers the chemicals that may be used in the manufacture of toys and the labeling of those chemicals, while CPSA contains general safety requirements and general duty provisions.

 Packaging for toys is not specifically regulated.
 However, packages that have independent play value, as well as the toys themselves, come under the regulations.
 FHSA forbids the presence of hazardous substances in toys.
-The act states that a "hazardous substance" is, among other things, any substance or mixture of substances which is toxic, corrosive, is an irritant, is a strong sensitizer, is flammable or combustible, or generates pressure through decomposition, heat or other means if such substance or mixture of substances may cause substantial personal injury or substantial illness during or as a proximate result of any customary or reasonably foreseeable handling or use, including reasonably foreseeable ingestion by children.
+The act states that a "hazardous substance" is, among other things, any substance or mixture of substances that are toxic, corrosive, an irritant, a strong sensitizer, flammable or combustible or generates pressure through decomposition, heat, or other means if such substance or mixture of substances may cause substantial personal injury or substantial illness during or as a proximate result of any customary or reasonably foreseeable handling or use, including reasonably foreseeable ingestion by children.

 Due to the possible ingestion of materials used in toys, toy manufacturers typically require food-contact assurance to support the safety of toy components.
 Generally, safety issues are related to the toys themselves, not to the packaging.
 In this regard, depending on the customer's specific requirements, an opinion letter regarding the safety of the product for food-contact articles may be used to assure the customer of the safety of the product in relation to toys that may be mouthed by a child.